Causal Machine Learning: A Survey and Open Problems: Causal Fairness

-The aforementioned DNA example clarifies why one has to account for the causal structure of the data to ensure fair predictions.
+The aforementioned DNA example clarifies why one must account for the data's causal structure to ensure fair predictions.
 Now, we give two more detailed examples with concrete causal DAGs, as shown in \Cref{fig:cf}.
 These examples are taken from \citet{counterfactual_fairness}.

 In both scenarios, using the seemingly fair attributes $\rmX$ to predict $Y$ is unfair.